it-at-m/opensource.muenchen.de/index.md

 layout: home

 hero:
-  name: "München Open Source"
+  name: "Munich Open Source"
-  text: "Mehr Transparenz aus unserer IT"
+  text: "More transparency from our IT"
-  tagline: "Entdecken Sie die Open Source-Projekte, die von der Landeshauptstadt München entwickelt, beauftragt oder gefördert werden."
+  tagline: "Discover the open source projects developed, commissioned or funded by the City of Munich."
   actions:
     - theme: brand
       text: Markdown Examples